Serg-Norseman/Arbor/cpp/compiler_bugs.md

 Executable created with ICC will show `0.000000` on the stdout.
 Because `foo` was initialized with `0.0` but not with `3234.56`.

-This is known bug DPD200379927 ([C++14 Features Supported by Intel® C++ Compiler](https://software.intel.com/en-us/articles/c14-features-supported-by-intel-c-compiler))
+This is a known bug DPD200379927 ([C++14 Features Supported by Intel® C++ Compiler](https://software.intel.com/en-us/articles/c14-features-supported-by-intel-c-compiler))

 ## Microsoft Visual C++ Compiler